 Continuing east toward the town of Groveland, make a stop at Around the Horn Brewing Company, a popular destination for visitors and locals.
 Relax with a glass of one of their continuously changing craft brews (there’s even some for non-beer lovers) a tasty meal, and maybe a cornhole game in the shaded beer garden.

 Groveland, a gateway town to Yosemite, played a key role in the California Gold Rush, and also in the history of Yosemite and even the city of San Francisco, 145 miles away.
-Discover the cultural and natural stories of the area at the Groveland Yosemite Gateway Museum, located at Mary Laveroni Park.
-The museum is open-year round and there is a seasonal visitors information center inside.
+Discover the cultural and natural stories of the area at the Groveland Yosemite Gateway Museum, located at Mary Laveroni Park and open year-round.

 The town isn’t very large, so leave the car parked and wander on foot if you would like.
 Explore Main Street to find unique shops, including recreation supplies stores, restaurants, coffee shops, nursery (with California native plants), and the longest continuously operating saloon in California, the Iron Door Saloon.

 Visit Pine Mountain Lake on the outskirts of town, play a round at the public championship Pine Mountain Lake Golf Course with spectacular views of Yosemite’s peaks (club and cart rentals are available), and enjoy a meal at the adjacent Grill, also featuring great views.
 For a mild Wild West adventure, saddle up for a horseback ride at the Pine Mountain Lake Equestrian Center.